hksirya/Keeper-App/README.md

 # Keeper-App
-Keeper App is a clone of Google keep WebApp Made purelu using React front-end interface.
-Keeper app can be used to Take notes for future References .
+The Keeper App is a clone of Google Keep WebApp Made purely using React front-end interface.
+The Keeper app can be used to Take notes for future References .
 A User can add Multiple Notes i.e Title and content and Later delete it when the work is completed.

 # Live Link
 https://rb.gy/vnbtxu
 # ScreenShots